 You can buy your ticket at the train station.
 The cost for a round-trip ticket is €4.30.
 The fare can be charged to the reusable “Viva Viagem” public transport ticket, which is also used for the buses, metro, and trams.
 You must buy the card for €0.50.

 I would not recommend driving to Sintra.
-Parking in Sintra is very limited and the roads are narrow and steep.
+Sintra parking is very limited and the roads are narrow and steep.
 The traffic was bad when we were there especially considering the size of the city.

 I originally thought we would be able to see everything in one day, but now I have come to the conclusion that is not possible.
+I really loved Sinta but I did not have time to see everything I wanted.
 If you can, I would allocate at least two days to spend in Sintra.
 We were able to visit the Moorish Castle, Pena Palace, and the National Palace.
-That was a pretty full day.
-I really loved Sinta but I did not have time to see everything I wanted.
+That was a pretty full Sintra sightseeing day.

-The Moorish Castle was probably my favorite spot.
+The Moorish Castle was probably my favorite of the Sintra attractions.
 It dates back to 9th century and the views are stunning.
 Pena Palace looks like a castle from a fairy tale, I just loved the colors.
 The National Palace of Sintra is located in the historical center of town and was a favorite with the Portuguese nobility.
-You can see what these attractions look like in my video, but I will go over each one of those spots in more detail in future posts.
+You can see what these attractions are like in my video about our Sintra day trip.

-Just a day in Sintra is really not enough!
+Just one day in Sintra is really not enough!
 If I could do it again, I would try to spend two days in Sintra.
-There were several sites that looked interesting, that we just didn’t have time to see.
+There were several Sintra points of interest, that we just didn’t have time to see.
 Well, hopefully, I can make it back to see the rest of my list:

 Quinta de Regaleira